Exeter Chiefs: Recent seasons

 The Chiefs saw their most success to date during the 2019–20 season, winning an historic double of the European Rugby Champions Cup, in their first appearance in the final, and the Premiership.

 In light of several controversies regarding their crest, the club unveiled a new logo ahead of the 2022–23 season (see below).

 In the 2023–2024 season Exeter finished 7th and reached the quarter finals of the champions cup and topped their rugby cup group and then lost in the semi finals to Gloucester.
 They won their first game 65–20 against Saracens but lost their final game to Leicester Tigers.

-In October 2024, the Chiefs sacked their defence coach Omar Mouneimne after having had their worst ever start to the Premiership, suffering six straight defeats at the start the 2024-25 season.
+In October 2024, the Chiefs sacked their defence coach Omar Mouneimne after having had their worst start to the Premiership, suffering six straight defeats at the start the 2024-25 season.
 In January 2025, they suffered their 12th defeat in 13 Premiership or Champions Cup and conceded the most points of any game they have played at home since reaching the top flight in 2010, having been defeated 69–17 to Bordeaux Bègles.

+In April 2026, the club finalised a deal for an American investor to take control of the club from Tony Rowe subject to a members vote.
+Although control of the club would be passed to new ownership, it was agreed that Rowe should stay on alongside Director of Rugby, Rob Baxter.
+In the week after the initial announcement, it was revealed that the group behind the proposed takeover were current AFC Bournemouth owners Black Knight Football Club, including the actor Michael B. Jordan.